Top 07 REST API Alternatives & Competitors

-Looking for a REST API Alternatives?
+Looking for a REST API Alternative?
 Here are the 7 best protocols you can use for building your apps and websites.

 Introduction